Laksa - unique dish with Persian twist

 Laksa

-There are also variants of laksa such as asam and Penanag laksa.
+There are variants of laksa such as asam or Penanag laksa.
 Penang is a state in northern Malaysia, with quite a high concentration of Chinese and Peranakan.
-Both are sourish fish-based noodle soup that usually contains slices of cucumber, pineapple, onions, mint, galangal, chili, lemongrass, dried lime leaves, and the bunga kantanor torch ginger bud for the distinctive fragrant and taste.
+Asam or Penang laksa is sourish fish-based noodle soup that usually contains slices of cucumber, pineapple, onions, mint, galangal, chili, lemongrass, dried lime leaves, and the bunga kantan or torch ginger bud for the distinctive fragrant and taste.
 Its main distinguishing ingredients is asam or tamarind which gives it a fishy-sourish taste.
 The fish is usually mackerel or ikan kembung.

 Laksa Siglap at Bedok Corner